 Schools are about students and our students are at the center of every decision we make.
-From our Kindergarteners to our Middle School 8th graders, and now 9th and 10th grade high schoolers, we design learning that engages creativity, motivates critical thinking, and inspires collaboration.
+From our Kindergarteners to our Middle School 8th graders, and now 9th grade high schoolers, we design learning that engages creativity, motivates critical thinking, and inspires collaboration.
 In turn, our students stretch and grow beyond their wildest imaginations preparing them for future of endless possibilities.

 The Cambridge International Program is an advanced academic program sponsored by the University of Cambridge in England.
 It is an internationally recognized program for students in grades K-12 that offers a rigorous and relevant curriculum.
 The program provides students with the opportunity to be challenged beyond the Florida Standards in a delivery system focused on a mix of traditional academic and project-based learning units.
 Students are exposed to a rich, comprehensive academic perspective focused on real-world, personal applications.